What to do in Marrakech, Morocco

 - Jardin Majorelle, an Art Deco period house and garden donated to the city by Yves Saint Laurent in 1964, is a spectacular sight: the cobalt blue Museum of Islamic Art blends with the greens of numerous cacti, yellow pots and tiled fountains.

 - The 12th-century Menara Gardens, a UNESCO site, with a backdrop of the Atlas Mountains and its pretty green-tiled pavilion, are perfect in the early evening, as the sun sets across the olive grove lined pools.

 - The walled Agdal Gardens, also a UNESCO site, continue to serve as a ceremonial parade ground, however, its vast fragrant orchards of lemons, oranges, pomegranates, figs and more make it irresistible.

-Moroccan cuisine has a worldwide reputation, and Marrakesh is great place to dive in.
-Fabulous tagines - slow cooked meat and veg served with couscous - are a must and widely available.
+Moroccan cuisine has a worldwide reputation, and Marrakech is a great place to dive in.
+Fabulous tagines - slow-cooked meat and veg served with couscous - are a must and widely available.
 Get sampling to find your favourite - chicken, lemon and olive ranks top for me.

 Strolling the souqs

 A wander round the tiny shops and crowded streets of the six main souqs is a guaranteed winner.
 Revel in the hot and heavy atmosphere while flitting between sequined slippers, twinkling lanterns and handmade crafts.
 Still divided roughly by discipline (leather, metalwork etc) as they have been for centuries, they're full of character even if you aren't in the market for a carpet.